Loading Chant Generator

 Pincherle, Marc.
 An illustrated History of Music.
 New York: Reynal & Company, 1959.

 Monophonic chants have been sung in liturgies since the earliest days of the Church.
 For centuries, the method of chant transmission was oral.
 This presented problems, as the lack of a unified musical practice left much room for interpretation and, in turn, melodic corruption.
-In the sixth century, a centuries long musical crusade to standardize the plainsong repertoire and purify the liturgical practices of the Christian world was embarked upon probably by Pope Greogry I and other leaders of the Roman Catholic Church.
+In the sixth century, a centuries-long musical crusade to standardize the plainsong repertoire and purify the liturgical practices of the Christian world was embarked upon probably by Pope Greogry I and other leaders of the Roman Catholic Church.
 These holy men sought to establish a corpus of songs that would include the anthems and responses for the rites of the ecclesiastical year.
 The performative practices of this corpus had to be established, and Rome's school of singing, the Schola Cantorum, was reorganized so that its students could travel as missionaries of a unified musical praxis.
 [1]

 One of the most important developments to come from this Gregorian crusade was the introduction of notation.
 The date of invention is unknown, but the earliest surviving tomes of notated chants date to the late ninth century.
 Its earliest manifestation presented itself in the form of neumatic notation, a style in which symbols called neumes appear above words, denoting the number of syllables to sing and the melodic direction of the song.
 These early neumes, however, did not specify the exact pitches or rhythms to be sung, and as such served only as a memory aid to those already familiar with the melody.
 [2]

 For centuries, notation continued to develop through the innovations of devoted individuals.
 Various forms of neumatic notation existed across the broad Christian ethnosphere, but one form, square notation, persisted into our modern era.
-Square notation utilized a four line staff, which allowed the notation of exact notes and rhythms, a key innovation to ensure the absolute longevity of a centures-old oral tradition.
+Square notation utilized a four line staff, which allowed the notation of exact pitches and rhythms, a key innovation to ensure the absolute longevity of a centures-old oral tradition.
 [3]

 Since the establishment of the Corpus, spiritual musical innovation had run stagnant.
-Charlemagne (748-814) recognized this stasis, and, through his intervention it became common for the theoretical side of music to be taught at monasteries.
+Charlemagne (748-814) recognized this stasis, and, through his intervention, it became common for the theoretical side of music to be taught at monasteries.
 The teaching of music as a mathematic practice reinvigorated spiritual musical innovation.
 Guido d'Arezzo (c.991-after 1033), a key innovater of music and notation once expressed, "Nam qui facit quod non sapit defnitur bestia."
 [For he who does what he does not know is, by definition, a beast.]
 [4]

 Pincherle, "An Illustrated History of Music" 1959, 11-13 [1]